 What are some of the RV shows you would recommend attending?

 It’s very regional.
-Hershey, Pennsylvania hosts a big show “ the Hershey RV Show.
-The Dallas show “ The Southwest RV Supershow.
+Hershey, Pennsylvania hosts a big show called the Hershey RV Show.
+There is the Dallas show, called The Southwest RV Supershow.
 The Tampa, Florida RV Supershow.
 The Pomona, California show is great because its a ten-day event.
 Your FMCA rallies, which are held in various locations, feature almost all of the manufacturers.
 The smaller shows are great if you know exactly what you want and you want to stay local, although some manufacturers may not be present or may not have certain models on display.
 Usually you can find out online what manufacturers are going to be at a certain show.

 Is there any other advice you would like to share?

 To me, one of the most important things to remember is if you don’t feel comfortable with a particular salesperson, move on.
 A motor coach is a big purchase, so make sure you find someone you’re comfortable with who has the knowledge and expertise to make your experience a great one.